Yelisomah/alx-system_engineering-devops/README.md

-The readme file for the repository
+This repository is centered on shell